Deandre Ayton

-Deandre Edoneille Ayton (/diˈɑːndreɪ ˈeɪtən/ dee-AHN-dray-_-AY-tən; born July 23, 1998) is a Bahamian professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+Deandre Edoneille Ayton (/diˈɑːndreɪ ˈeɪtən/ dee-AHN-dray-_-AY-tən; born July 23, 1998), nicknamed "DominAyton", is a Bahamian professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
 A consensus five-star prospect in the Class of 2017 and a McDonald's All-American, he played one season of college basketball for the Arizona Wildcats, earning Pac-12 Player of the Year honors.
 Ayton was selected with the first overall pick in the 2018 NBA draft by the Phoenix Suns and was named to the NBA All-Rookie First Team in 2019.
 In 2021, he helped lead the Suns to their first NBA Finals appearance since 1993.
+In 2023, Ayton was traded to the Portland Trail Blazers in a 3-team trade that sent Damian Lillard to the Milwaukee Bucks.

 Early life

-Ayton's father is Nigerian and his mother is of Jamaican heritage.
-He began playing basketball in the fourth grade.
-By age 12, he was 6 ft 5 in.
-Ayton moved from The Bahamas to San Diego, California, to play high school basketball.
+Ayton is of Nigerian and Jamaican descent.
+Having played basketball since fourth grade, by age 12, he was 6 ft 5 in.
+Ayton moved from Bahamas to attend high school in San Diego, California.